martin-beran/coro/README.md

 coroutines and for learning how coroutines work.
 It is incomplete, probably buggy, and not suitable for any production use._

+There are subtle bugs or differences related to coroutine support in various kinds and versions of compilers.
+This library is currently being developed using GCC 12.1.0.

 ## Repository structure

 - `doc/` – documentation